The Best Camera Backpack Money Can Buy

-Over the past month I have been testing the new Shimoda Designs Action X50 Camera Backpack and am ready to share my thoughts with you.
+Over the past two years I have been using the new Shimoda Designs Action X50 Camera Backpack and the larger Action X70 and am ready to share my thoughts with you.
 Shimoda has launched a new line of backpacks called the "Action X" collection.
 It is a huge upgrade from their previous models of backpacks and refines on some things that photographers have been asking them to work on.
 They really delivered!

 As many readers and podcast listeners are aware, I enjoy backpacking with my camera gear.
 There's nothing quite like reaching a mountain vista away from the huge crowds in order to bring life to your vision as a landscape photographer.
 One of the toughest things about being a landscape photographer that enjoys backpacking is figuring out the most efficient and painless way to carry all that gear over long distances.
 Many backpacks try but fail to overcome the challenges that come with carrying several lenses, a camera or two, all of your food, sleeping bag, sleeping pad, tent, water, and other essential equipment needed to camp at high elevations.
 Classic backpacks are great; however, they make it really hard to reach all of your camera gear which is usually buried at the bottom of the bag.
 Other camera backpacks I've tried are good, but often feel quite heavy on the shoulders and hips and hug your back, making it really sweaty on those long hauls.
 Additionally, other packs store your water reservoir in the same section as your camera gear - which to me seems like a disaster waiting to happen.
 You can watch my review video below.